JessMMartin/reading-notes/201/notes001.md

 ### ✨ Why should you use an < h1 > element over a <span> element to display a top level heading?

-<p>Because by default most browser's user agent stylesheet will style H1 with a large fonr size but < span > has no semantic value, so it will not get any extra benefits.
+<p>Because by default most browser's user agent stylesheet will style H1 with a large fonr size but < span > has no semantic value, so it will not get any extra benefits.</p>

 ### ✨ What are the benefits of using semantic tags in our HTML?